 - Concrete roads

 Earthen roads are laid with soil.
-They are cheaper of all types of roads.
-This type of road is provided for less traffic areas and or for countryside areas.
-Good drainage system should be required which reflects good performance for longer period.
+They are cheaper than all types of roads.
+This type of road is provided for fewer traffic areas or countryside areas.
+A good drainage system should be provided, which reflects excellent performance for a more extended period.

-Gravel roads are also low quality roads but they are good when compared to earthen roads.
-Compacted mixture of gravel and earth is used as pavement material in this case.
+Gravel roads are also low-quality roads, but they are better when compared with earthen roads.
+A compacted mixture of gravel and earth is used as pavement material in this case.

-Kankar is nothing but impure form of lime stone.
-Kankar roads are provided where lime is available in good quantity.
-These are also low quality and performance.
+Kankar is an impure form of limestone.
+Kankar roads are provided where lime is available in a reasonable quantity.
+The Kankar roads are low quality and performance.

 Water Bound Macadam (WBM) roads contain crushed stone aggregate in its base course.
-The aggregates are spread on the surface and these are rolled after sprinkling water.
+The aggregates are spread on the surface and rolled after sprinkling water.
 WBM roads provide better performance compared to earthen, gravel, murrum, and kankar roads.

-Bituminous roads are very popular roads around the world.
-They are most used roads in the world.
-They are low in cost and good for driving conditions.
-They are flexible and thickness of bituminous roads depends upon the subgrade soil conditions.
+Bituminous roads are prevalent roads around the world.
+They are the most used roads in the world.
+This road types are low in cost and suitable for driving conditions.
+The thickness of bituminous roads depends upon the subgrade soil conditions.

 Concrete roads are suitable for high traffic areas.
-Concrete roads are laid with joints and time of construction is more.
+They are laid with joints and time of construction is more.

 - National highways